juliankrispel/jkrsp/src/content/blog/understanding-selections-in-lexical-js/index.md

 3. **Struggle with complex operations**: Nested structures, collaborative editing, and undo/redo often break selection state
 4. **Have limited selection types**: Most only support text ranges, making it difficult to select complex elements

+**Note**: It's important to clarify that not all editors fall into this category.
+ProseMirror, for example, uses a sophisticated hybrid approach that maintains its own selection state while synchronizing with the DOM, giving it many of the benefits of state-based selection management.

 ## Lexical's Approach

 Lexical flips this model on its head by making selection a **first-class citizen of the editor state**.
 Instead of being a side effect of DOM operations, selection is stored directly in the `EditorState` alongside the content tree.